kibrukuture/yolo/readme.md

 - Delete games
 - View the list of all games
 - Search for games
-- Filter games by genre, rating, and release date
+- Filter games by name, publisher, and release date
+- Add, edit, delete, filter & view users.

 ## Technologies Used